Llanyro/Web-Analysis-GUI/README.md

 # Web-Analysis-GUI

 This is a simple gui for unix with diferent tools to get info about some web servers.
-Remember that use this software is free and have no warranty.
+Remember that use this software is free use and have no warranty.

 ## How to install